RocketCommunicationsInc/astro/packages/astro-uxds/_content/fd-service-ux-design/about-the-fd-designs.md

 ![Log Utility wireframe](/img/service-specific-ux-design/fds-utility-tool-kit.png)

-1. **Tabs** - allows for more than view or category of log messages.
+1. **Tabs** - Allows for more than view or category of log messages.
 2. **Control Buttons** - Triggers a slide in pane that allows the operator control over the event log display.
-3. **Action Menu** - the action menu is reserved for non-primary actions an operator would execute such as export, print, save, etc&hellip;
+3. **Action Menu** - The action menu is reserved for non-primary actions an operator would execute such as export, print, save, etc&hellip;
-4. **Search Bar** - allows an operator to query log messages based on type string match.
+4. **Search Bar** - Allows an operator to query log messages based on type string match.

 ### Track Data Utility